whatSocks/hfwiki/Coding-Standard.md

     charaSlapShotSpeed        = computeShot(stickFlex, weber);

 A change to the length of a variable in these sections causes unnecessary changes to the other lines.

+###4.2.8 Multi-line statements must have all n+1 lines indented at least one level (four spaces).
+Align all n+2 lines with the indentation of the n+1 line.

+The following are all acceptable:
+    shootOnNet(puckVelocity,
+        playerStrength,
+        randomChance);

+    shootOnNet(puckVelocty,
+               playerStrength,
+               randomChance);

+    if (longBooleanThatHasToDoWithHockey
+        && anotherBooleanOnANewLine);

+    isGoodGoal = playerSlapShotVelocity > 100
+        ? true
+        : false;

 ##4.3 Comments
 ####4.3.1.
 All comments should be written in English